dustinpfister/blog_posts/_posts/js-add-element.md

 layout: post
 categories: js
 id: 391
-updated: 2020-09-11 11:42:57
+updated: 2021-09-25 11:32:01
-version: 1.18
+version: 1.19
 ---

-[Adding elements](https://www.tutorialspoint.com/how-to-add-a-new-element-to-html-dom-in-javascript) in javaScript generally refers to creating and appending html elements to a container element in an html document.
+The process of [Adding elements](https://www.tutorialspoint.com/how-to-add-a-new-element-to-html-dom-in-javascript) in javaScript generally refers to creating and appending html elements to a container element in an html document.
 Also in core javaScript by itself in general, adding elements may refer to creating and appending elements for an Array.
 However in this post I will be going mainly over ways to go about adding html elements to an html document with javaScript code.

 In [jQuery there is the add method](https://api.jquery.com/add/) that can be used as a way to add elements.
 It is true that jQuery is still a widely used front end javaScript framework, but it is a library that is starting to die out a little.
 There are many other front end frameworks that make adding elements, and many DOM mutation related tasks a little easier but today for the most part just working in the browser itself is not so hard and can still work just fine for small projects.